zb77724/JoestarComics/documentation/specifications/styles_specification.md

 These are the default fonts & settings that will be used, they will be referenced as variables in css files with these exact same names,
 to make changes & dynamics more manageable.
 The variables and their uses are as described below:

-- f_size: 1rem
+- fs_size: 1rem

-    Specifies the font size of an element.
+    Specifies the font size of small text.

+- fg_size: 2rem

+    Specifies the font size for major headings.

+- fm_size: 1.5rem

+    Specifies the font size for secondary headings.

 - h_family: 'Josefin Sans' 'Poiret One' 'Aoboshi One' 'Century Gothic' 'Arial'